tqa236/python_exercism/currency-exchange/README.md

 Create the `exchange_money()` function, taking 2 parameters:

 1. `budget` : The amount of money you are planning to exchange.
-2.  `exchange_rate` : Unit value of the foreign currency.
+2. `exchange_rate` : The amount of domestic currency equal to one unit of foreign currency.

 This function should return the value of the exchanged currency.